apache/incubator-ponymail-site/source/markdown/docs.md

 (Optionally see the [detailed installation instructions](/docs/installing.html) for more information)

 #### Supported Linux Distributions ####
-For a quick guide to installing Pony Mail, please see the guides for:
+For a quick guide to installing Apache Pony Mail, please see the guides for:

 *  [Debian (Jessie) Installation Instructions](/docs/install.debian.html)
 *  [Ubuntu (14.04) Installation Instructions](/docs/install.ubuntu.html)